starthacking/starthacking.github.io/gnu-linux/index.md

 ---
 layout: page
-title: Windows
+title: GNU/Linux
 ---

 # Getting Started with [x]

-TODO: there's quite a bit of stuff you need to set up to start doing dev on Windows.
+If you've set up GNU/Linux on your computer, you probably know enough to get a dev environment set up as well.

 {% for post in site.posts %}
     {% if post.categories contains 'windows' %}